bobbadshy/touchosc_luascript_smooth_input_curve/README.md

 Upon touch it registers the initial touch starting coordinates and sets a large initial dampening factor for all value changes.
-Then, while you move away from this starting point (in x or y direction, with respect to whether you are changing a fader, or an XY control value), it gradually increases the dampening factor until it reaches a normal input factor of 1.0.
-The dampening factor will *only increase*, so it will not decrease again when you fade back in the other direction, the purpose of this being to initially have extremely fine control of the fader value, and then with moving re-establish normal value sensitivity for the input :)
+Then, while you move away from this starting point (in x or y direction, with respect to whether you are changing a fader, or an XY control value), it gradually reduces the dampening factor until it reaches a normal input factor of 1.0.
+The dampening factor will *only decrease*, so it will not ramp up again when you fade back in the other direction, the purpose of this being to initially have extremely fine control of the fader value, and then with moving re-establish normal value sensitivity for the input :)